How To Grill Vegetables Without A Grill Using A Stove Top Grill Pan

 I find if I turn up the stove all the way on high, it’s too much and things have a tendency to burn.

 To know if the pan is hot enough, just flick a little water on it.
 The water should sizzle and steam on contact.

 Another great way to check your pan is with a single sacrificial vegetable.
 I know that sounds dramatic.

 Just like the first pancake on the griddle that never comes out as good as the rest, start by grilling a single zucchini strip or pepper.
-Then you can make sure you have the proper temperature to get those all-important grill marks.
+Then you can make sure you have the proper temperature to get those all-important grill marks and char.

 I’ve included cooking times as a guide in the recipe, but keep an eye on things.

 Best Vegetables To Grill

 How To Clean A Stove Top Grill Pan